Cannabis Advisory Committee Members

 Ben brings his broad array of experience and uses this knowledge to support the cannabis industry.
 Having been involved in Colorado, Washington, Oregon and Nevada since the beginning of adult-use sales in each of those states, he regularly participates on panels and committees to educate the public on cannabis packaging compliance and regulations.
 Ben has also served on Oregon Liquor Control Commission’s Packaging Advisory Committee where he helped develop their set of packaging rules focused on child resistance.

-Beverly Yu is a Policy Analyst for UDW/AFSCME Local 3930, a union representing 100,000 In-Home Supportive Services (IHSS) providers in 21 counties throughout California.
+Beverly Yu is the Assistant Legislative Director for UDW/AFSCME Local 3930, a union representing 110,000 In-Home Supportive Services (IHSS) providers in 21 counties throughout California.
 She works on developing and implementing legislation and policies that positively impact family child care providers, home care providers, their clients and their communities.
 Yu currently leads UDW’s legislative efforts to build a strong family child care workforce and improve the state’s early care and education system.
 Prior to her position at UDW, Yu gained extensive legislative experience interning for former Assemblymember Jimmy Gomez, Assemblymember Paul Fong, and Assemblymember Rich Gordon, as well as the Assembly Office of the Chief Clerk.
 Yu is a graduate of the University of California, Davis, where she earned a Bachelor’s degree in International Relations.